Polish Place Names

 Niemcy (Country) Polish

-From Slavic němici meaning "mute, not able to speak", extended to mean "foreigner, German".
+From Slavic němĭcĭ meaning "foreigner, German", derived from němŭ meaning "mute, incomprehensible".
 This is the Polish name of Germany.

 Nigeria (Country) English, French, Italian, Spanish, German, Dutch, Danish, Norwegian, Swedish, Finnish, Polish, Romanian, Albanian, Georgian